jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Hydrogen/0_H2_Prop.typ

 // Title was tested and is inshallah fine
 = High-Pressure Hydrogen Properties and Structural Considerations <chap_2>
 A comprehensive definition and state-of-the-art review of #gls("swith", long:true) were provided in @chap_0_7, establishing the foundational context for this investigation.
-Building upon this, @chap_1 presented an extensive analysis of current standards and regulations governing the commercial certification of #gls("swith", long:true).
+Building upon this, @chap_1 presented an extensive analysis of current standards and regulations governing the commercial certification of #gls("swith").
 The findings from these regulatory frameworks serve as crucial guideposts for the methodological approach undertaken in this chapter.
 This chapter explores the multifaceted challenges of integrating hydrogen tanks as load-carrying components within aircraft wing structures.
 The investigation follows a systematic progression through four interconnected areas:
 First, @chap_2_0 outlines the fundamental properties of hydrogen, examining its basic characteristics, including its gravimetric energy density and its behavior under varying pressure and temperature conditions.